Families in Business Conference Speakers

 Jennifer brings a forward-thinking approach and “challenge the status quo” mindset to all her endeavors.
 She is well-equipped to be a key player in affecting positive change in the travel industry on behalf of Chase Travel and our customers.
 Her commitment to the industry is tremendous and only continues to grow.

 John Zaruka was born and raised in Babylon, New York.
-In 1965, his father, Bill, a teacher, was awarded a food & beverage concession on the beach on Long Island’s South Shore.
-It was there, John, at age 14, began his hospitality career.
-Upon Mom Alice’s suggestion, John applied and was accepted, to the Cornell University School of Hotel Administration.
+In 1965, when John was 14, his father, Bill, a teacher, was awarded a food & beverage concession on the beach on Long Island’s South Shore, and John’s hospitality career began.
+Upon Mom Alice’s suggestion, John applied and was accepted to the Cornell University School of Hotel Administration.
 Upon graduation from Cornell in 1973, John joined Winegardner and Hammons, a well-known hotel management company.
 In his eleven years with the firm, John ran several hotels across from Alaska to Ohio.
-He met the love of his life; Linda in Boise and they were married nearly fifty years ago.
+He met the love of his life, Linda, in Boise and they were married nearly fifty years ago.
 His last position with WHI was as Regional Manager for nine hotels in Cincinnati.
 In 1984, John and his family moved to the San Francisco Bay Area to open a large hotel, then on to the Los Angeles area as Director of Operations for a new hotel company whose portfolio included a newly renovated Roosevelt Hotel in Hollywood.

-In 1986, John, with the support of his family, decided to parley his skills by starting his own business.
-The Zaruka’s purchased a failed fine dining restaurant at a public golf course in Ventura, California.
+In 1986, John, with his family’s support, decided to parley his skills by starting his own business.
+The Zarukas purchased a failed fine dining restaurant at a public golf course in Ventura, California.
 John saw an opportunity in the banquet-only space in the market, so he converted the venue to banquet-only.
 The business, known as the Wedgewood Banquet Center, began with no customers and no employees, but with a lot of confidence!
-For the next fourteen years, John and Linda ran the Wedgewood and raised Bill and Stacy, who both stayed in the business.
+For the next 14 years, John and Linda ran the Wedgewood and raised Bill and Stacy, who both stayed in the business.

-In 2020, John began a national consulting business for the F&B portion of the golf industry.
-It was named ZGolf Food & Beverage Services.
 John was a sought-after speaker throughout North America and wrote many articles for golf industry publications.
-Soon after he began his consulting business, a client suggested he operate two of their facilities.
+In 2020, he began ZGolf Food & Beverage Services, a national consulting business for the F&B portion of the golf industry, and soon after that, a client suggested he operate two of their facilities.
 He took on the challenge and thus began a rapid expansion of the Wedgewood brand.
-Bill Zaruka joined the company in 2001 and now is the CEO of ZGolf, branded as Wedgewood Wedding and Events with sixty venues in seven states, hosting a thousand weddings a year, grossing over $150 million in sales and over 1500 employees.
+Bill Zaruka joined the company in 2001 and now is the CEO of ZGolf, branded as Wedgewood Wedding and Events, with 60 venues and over 1500 employees in seven states, hosting a thousand weddings a year, grossing over $150 million in sales.
 In 2014, Prospect Partners purchased 60% of the company to provide capital for the rapid expansion.

-In 2017, the Zaruka’s purchased a flailing golf course in their hometown of Camarillo, CA. Since the purchase of the Sterling Hills Golf Club, revenues have doubled, and the course is now very successful.
+In 2017, the Zarukas purchased a failing golf course in their hometown of Camarillo, CA. Since the purchase of the Sterling Hills Golf Club, revenues have doubled, and the course is now very successful.

-John is a member and Past President of the Rotary Club of Ventura Sout and an Emeritus Board Member of the California Restaurant Association.
-He was selected to the West Babylon High School Hall of Fame, been three times selected as Rotarian of the Year, chosen as one the original 50 ______Persons Over 50 in Ventura County, and Person of the Year by the Boy’s & Girl’s Club of Ventura.
+John is a member and Past President of the Rotary Club of Ventura South and an Emeritus Board Member of the California Restaurant Association.
+He was selected to the West Babylon High School Hall of Fame, has been selected Rotarian of the Year three times, was chosen as one the original 50 Persons Over 50 in Ventura County, and Person of the Year by the Boys & Girls Club of Ventura.
 Their business was also selected as Small Business of the Year by the US Small Business Administration.